ostdotcom/website-docupony/platform/api/source/index.html.md

 # Price Point
 Price point API is used to get the conversion rate between OST and USD.
 They can use [token information](/platform/docs/api/#get-token) to get the conversion rate between thier brand token and OST.
-So essentially partner company can calculate conversion rate between brand token and USD.
+So essentially client company can calculate conversion rate between brand token and USD.
 Now they can use this information to perform [directTransfer](/platform/docs/api/#execute-a-transaction)  transactions.

 ## Price Point Object